 <!-- 在这里,声明的变量不再可用 -->

-For example, when we need to include a generic header (header) fragment in a template and want to pass a specific page title and keywords to this fragment,withThe tag is particularly practical.
-Suppose we havepartial/header.htmla template file, it needstitleandkeywordstwo variables to generate the page.<title>and<meta name="keywords">We can use the tag like thiswithTags:
+For example, when we need to introduce a common header (header) fragment in a template and want to pass a specific page title and keywords to this fragment,withTags are especially practical.
+Suppose we have apartial/header.htmltemplate file that needstitleandkeywordstwo variables to generate the page<title>and<meta name="keywords">tags.
+We can use them like thiswithTags:

 {% with page_title="安企CMS自定义变量教程", page_keywords="安企CMS, 模板变量, 自定义赋值" %}